How Men Fall in Love and How Their Brain Responds

 If you find yourself struggling to cope with the changes brought on by falling in love, don’t hesitate to reach out for help from a therapist.
 They can support you during this potentially challenging time and help you explore your emotional and physical experiences.

-A therapist can also provide guidance to couples on recognizing each other’s positive attributes and patterns and building a happy relationship and long-term attachment.
+A therapist on Calmerry can also provide guidance on recognizing each other’s positive attributes and patterns and building a happy relationship and long-term attachment.

 Understanding how love affects the brain and body won’t make it any less intense or memorable.
 Still, it might help you avoid some unworkable relationships, heartbreak, and other potential pitfalls along the way and get to know yourself better.